One very common and viable way of selling coffee online is doing so through Amazon.

 Be advised, customer service is one of the most essential and, in some respects, challenging parts of selling on Amazon.
 Amazon has strict rules in place and will penalize sellers who respond late to customer queries, for instance.
 The customer service and response tools found within the Amazon Seller Central interface are among the most important ones to familiarize with.

-3. Decide if You'll Use Fulfillment by Amazon (Amazon FBA)
+Decide if You'll Use Amazon FBA

 Amazon provides a service they call "Fulfillment by Amazon" (FBA) which many sellers find appealing if they don’t have the space to manage their inventory.